tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Well shit!"
 Toby cried out, a huge, square-toothed grin on his face.

 Before I knew what was happening, he had me in a bear hug with my arms pinned at my sides.
-He struck my back a few times and I could hear the wind being knocked out of my lungs like the beating of a base drum.
+He struck my back a few times and I could hear the wind being knocked out of my lungs like the beating of a bass drum.
 I think I went out-of-body for a moment as I asphyxiated, because I remember looking down and seeing my ragdoll body getting hugged and struck as my sock-clad feet swung back and forth off of the ground.

 The cataclysmic freak-out that occurred mere moments earlier was replaced by an eerie silence as the four of us sat at the small wooden table in the kitchen.
 Sure that Toby must be starving from whatever strange journey had been on for the past 18 years, mom and dad offered him any meal he wanted.
 He could've asked for any absurd thing, from long pig to dragon haunches, and somehow they would've bent heaven and earth just to serve it to him.